PIK-LPJmL/LPJmL/INSTALL.md

 ```

 - If the script exits with the message `Unsupported operating system`, a `Makefile.$osname` is created from `Makefile.gcc`.
 You may need to modify it for your operating system/compiler.
-- If an MPI environment is detected, a parallel version of LPJmL will be built.
+- If a MPI environment is detected, a parallel version of LPJmL will be built.
 - The configure script creates a copy of the following OS-specific makefiles from
 directory config: